 Throughout fiscal year 2021, the COVID-19 pandemic had a negative impact on most of our businesses, but we've experienced improving trends in customer demand throughout the fiscal year.
 We evaluated our liquidity position as of the date of the issuance of these consolidated financial statements.
-As of June 30, 2021, we remain in compliance with all covenants applicable to our outstanding debt, which is outlined in additional detail in Note 17.
-Based on this evaluation, management believes, despite the ongoing impact of COVID-19 on our business and current net liability position, that our financial position, net cash provided by operations combined with our cash and cash equivalents, marketable securities and borrowing availability under our revolving credit facility, will be sufficient to fund our current obligations, capital spending, debt service requirements and working capital requirements over at least the next twelve months from the issuance date of this report.
+Based on this evaluation, management believes, despite the ongoing impact of COVID-19 on our business, that our financial position, net cash provided by operations combined with our cash and cash equivalents, marketable securities and borrowing availability under our revolving credit facility, will be sufficient to fund our current obligations, capital spending, debt service requirements and working capital requirements over at least the next twelve months.